yjg30737/pyqt-capturer/README.md

 If you click the camera icon it will capture anything inside of the frame.

 Video goes the same(click the recorder icon), but video is silent.

+Catured image will be saved as "sample.png", Video is "sample.mp4".